Indian Rupee Hits Record Low Against Dirham Will UAE Grocery Prices Fall?

 Kamal Vachani, group director and partner, Al Maya Group, said the weaker rupee has a mixed impact.“For UAE importers, it can help reduce some costs, making certain Indian products more competitive.
 However, the overall effect also depends on supplier pricing, raw material costs in India, and global demand.
 So the impact is not fully positive or negative, but somewhere in the middle,” he said.

-Vachani noted that the weakening rupee alone has not caused major price increases.“Some categories remain stable, while a few items - affected by global commodity prices and logistics - have seen small adjustments of around 3-7 per cent.
+Vachani noted that the weakening rupee alone has not caused major price increases.“Some categories remain stable, while a few items - affected by global commodity prices and logistics - have seen small adjustments of around three to seven per cent.
 In most cases, fluctuations are driven more by production costs than currency movements,” he said.Products impacted

 The group director and partner of Al Maya Group added that items like rice, spices, pulses, and FMCG products may see slight movements if supplier costs rise.“But overall, the weaker rupee itself does not directly push prices up; other market factors play a larger role in determining final export prices.”